Alex Wills

-Alex Wills (born 11 February 2004) is an English rugby union player who plays as a winger for Sale Sharks.
+Alex Wills (born 11 February 2004) is an English professional rugby union player who plays as a wing for Premiership Rugby club Sale Sharks.

 Early life

-He played junior rugby for Worcester and attended Hartpury College.
+Wills played junior rugby for Worcester and attended Hartpury College.

 Club career

-He made a single Premiership Rugby Cup appearance for Worcester Warriors, scoring a try in a defeat to Gloucester Rugby in September 2022, prior to the club going out of business.
+Wills made a single Premiership Rugby Cup appearance for Worcester Warriors, scoring a try in a defeat to Gloucester Rugby in September 2022, prior to the club going out of business.
 In the December of thar yeat he signed a contract with Sale Sharks until the end of the 2025-26 season.

-He made his Rugby Premiership debut for Sale Sharks during the 2023-24 season against Gloucester.
-In January 2024 he made his first start in the Rugby Champions Cup against Stormers.
+He made his Premiership debut for Sale Sharks during the 2023-24 season against Gloucester.
+In January 2024 he made his first start in the European Rugby Champions Cup against Stormers.

 International career

-He was capped by England at U19 level, and made his debut for the England national under-20 rugby union team against Georgia U20 in 2023.
-He played for the England U20 side which won the 2024 Six Nations Under 20s Championship and the 2024 World Rugby U20 Championship.
+In April 2023, Wills was capped by England at U19 level.
+Later that year he made his debut for England U20 against Georgia during a warm-up game for the 2023 World Rugby U20 Championship.
+Wills scored a try in their semi-final elimination as England ultimately finished fourth.

+Wills was a member of the England squad that won the 2024 Six Nations Under 20s Championship and scored his only try of the competition against Wales.
+Later that year he played at the 2024 World Rugby U20 Championship and started in the final as England defeated France at Cape Town Stadium to win the tournament.